Lasseter Family Winery

 Lasseter Family Winery is a winery located in Glen Ellen, Sonoma County, California.
 The winery was founded in 2000 by Pixar film director John Lasseter and his wife, Nancy Lasseter.
-The winery, once inhabited by the Grand Cru Winery, produces approximately 1,200 cases of French red wine blends annually, with the capacity to produce up to 6,000.
+The winery, once operated by the Grand Cru Winery, produces approximately 1,200 cases of French red wine blends annually, with the capacity to produce up to 6,000.

 The winery grows Bordeaux and Rhône varietals on 27 acre.
 One of the Lasseters' winemaking mentors was Jess Jackson, of Kendall-Jackson.

 History

 In 2000, after several years of amateur wine-making, the Lasseters bought 50 bare acres in Glen Ellen and planted syrah, grenache and mourvedre Rhône varieties.
-They bought an adjoining 35 acre property in 2002 with merlot and cabernet sauvignon grapes, then added malbec and cabernet franc to create the French red wine blends they prefer.
+They bought an adjoining 35 acre property in 2002 with merlot and cabernet sauvignon grapes, then added malbec and cabernet franc to create French red wine blends.

-In 2005, the Lasseters brought aboard winemaker Julia Iantosca.
+Five years later, Julia Iantosca joined the Lasseters as a winemaker.
 Iantosca had spent time as the winemaker at Stevenot Vineyards in Murphys, William Wheeler Winery and Lambert Bridge Winery, both in Healdsburg, and worked closely with consulting winemaker Merry Edwards, who helped inspire Iantosca's love of blended wines.

-In 2011, they introduced their winery’s new package.
-The packaging highlights original proprietary names for their Enjoué Rosé, Chemin de Fer, Amoureux and Paysage with labels designed by internationally acclaimed, long-time Sonoma Valley artist Dennis Ziemienski.

 Later that same year, they unveiled their eco-friendly, state-of-the-art winery and began accepting visitors by appointment only.